Trebonius91/Caracal/README.md

 ## Tutorials and Examples

 A detailed set of tutorials describing the different programs, including a set of different examples covering relevant application cases can be found in the [Caracal Wiki](https://github.com/Trebonius91/CARACAL/wiki)

+## Further Questions or Bugs

+If you have further questions or detected a bug / unexpected behavior within Caracal, please do not hesitate to contact me! (either here on github, or via mail (mail@j-steffen.org)).

 ## Future improvements